mark-mcdermott/drivetracks-wip-nuxt3-rework/README.md

 ## Overview

 In this tutorial, you'll build a lean Rails API (backend) and a Nuxt 3 app (frontend), both hosted on fly.io.
+There will be RSpec, Vitest and Playwright tests, which will run locally and on CircleCI.

+## Part I: Barebones App With CircleCI Tests On Fly.io

 ### 1. Initial Setup
 - `cd ~`